 Even though the Southwest Priority Card has the highest annual fee of any personal Chase Southwest Card, I think it’s worthwhile for a vast majority of consumers.
 Why?
 Because the card offers some incredible perks for anyone who flies Southwest with any frequency.

-Many people love flying Southwest for the ability to earn Companion Pass, the lack of change fees, and the two free checked bags.
-For others, Southwest is just a practical airline to fly on occasion, given their massive route network.
+Many people love flying Southwest for the ability to earn the Southwest Companion Pass, the lack of change fees, and the two free checked bags.
+For others, Southwest is just a practical airline to fly on occasion, given its massive route network.
 Regardless, there’s lots of value in having points and benefits on Southwest.

 Welcome Bonus Restrictions

 Chase and Southwest have some pretty strict rules when it comes to who is eligible for the card.
 The card is not available to anyone who currently has a Southwest Rapid Rewards personal card, or anyone who has received a welcome bonus on a Southwest Rapid Rewards personal card in the past 24 months.

 However, you are eligible if you have a Southwest business credit card.

 Beyond the restrictions related to which Southwest cards you have, Chase cards are subjected to the 5/24 rule, meaning you typically won’t be approved if you’ve opened five or more new card accounts in the past 24 months.

 The Southwest Priority Card has a $149 annual fee.
 As a point of comparison, the other personal cards have annual fees of $69 and $99, so the annual fee on this card is a bit higher.
 However, as I’ll explain below, the benefits justify the premium annual fee.